LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 ### 3. Setup Files

 Now we will start with the actual coding part.
-At the moment, your project folder will have a `node_modules` folder, a `package.json` file and a `package-lock.json` file.
+At the moment, your project folder will have a `node_modules` folder, a `package.json` file, and a `package-lock.json` file.
 If you have gone with the default options while running `npm init`, then `index.js` is the file we will be working upon.

 Open `index.js`.
-To be able to use the **twitter** library which we have installed, you need to include it in `index.js`.
+To be able to use the **twitter** library, which we have installed, you need to include it in `index.js`.

 `var Twitter = require('twitter');`